To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 - A bag of puppy food

 - Pet insurance helps you prepare for major medical bills

 Choosing a dog food for your new puppy can be incredibly confusing.
-With so many dog food brands it can be difficult to pick one that is right for your dog and one that works with your budget.
-Most breed specific rescues, breeders and shelters will feed a particular brand of puppy food.
-If you intend to change diets, it is important that you gradually transition them into the new food.
+With so many dog food brands, it can be difficult to pick one that’s healthy and meets your budget.
+Most breed-specific rescues, breeders and shelters will feed a particular brand of puppy food.
+If you intend to change diets, it’s important that you gradually transition them into the new food.

 Finding Good Quality Puppy Food